xgds/xgds_planner2/xgds_planner2/xpjsonSpec/xpjson.rst

           {
             "type": "ParamSpec",
             "id": "presetCode",
-            "name": "Preset code",
             "valueType": "string",
-            "notes": "Identifies the PlanLibrary preset that was used to initialize the command" }
+            "notes": "Identifier for the command preset in the PlanLibrary, included in id field of commands" }
         ]
       },
       {
         "type": "CommandSpec",
         "id": "Image",
-        "parent": "Command",
+        "parent": "CommandWithDuration",
         "abstract": true,
         "params": [
           {